diegoestradaXO/DS-PROJECT-2-DYNAMIC-VISUALIZATION/README.md

 ```sh
 Dash is running on http://127.0.0.1:8050/
 ```
 then just go into that URL with your favorite browser.
+Enjoy.

 ## Members: